gferhpc/supercomputing.tue.nl/pages/documentation/software/modules/index.md

 [Python related software modules](python.md)

-!!! note "Modules are case insensitive"
+!!! note "Environment modules are not Python packages"
     Software modules are **not** python modules but they do have a relation, loading specific software modules will also make Python modules available for 'import'